Seth-Mazer/MyLA/README.md

 # MyLA

-A numerical linear algebra library written in C++.
+A numerical linear algebra library written in  C++, with zero external dependencies.

-MyLA was built from scratch as an applied mathematics / numerical computation project.
-The library currently implements primitive matrix and vector operations using a custom Matrix class.
 Many libraries abstract away the math we use.
-MyLA was built for the purpose of answering one question, what is actually under the abstraction?
+MyLA was built to answer one question: What is actually under the abstraction?

 ---